The first post in our new series of Hawaii flight tips starts the important first step of choosing the most comfortable flights and seats.

 - Wear comfortable clothing and shoes you can slip off.
 We’ll talk more about shoes and clothing further in this series.

-- Unless you are flying on Hawaiian Airlines, you will not get complimentary snacks or a meal.
+- Unless you are flying on Hawaiian Airlines, you will probably not get complimentary snacks or a meal.
 Most airlines provide food for purchase, but their pricy and options are limited.
 Bring snacks to keep your stomach happy during the long flight.

 What other tricks have you used to get the best seats and flights to Hawaii?